Ashoklathwal/Code-for-Interview/README.md

 * String Rotation: Assume you have a method isSubst ring which checks if one word is a substring of another.
 Given two strings, 51 and     52, write code to check if 52 is a rotation of 51 using only one call to isSubstring (e.g., "waterbottle" is a rotation                 of"erbottlewat").
 * Given a number, return all possible strings that the number could represent if `2 -> {A, B, C}, 4 -> {D, E, F}`, and so on.
 (OR) return-all-possible-strings-that-the-phone-number-could-represent [**Solution**](AllPossibleStrings.java) [**Explanation**](http://www.geeksforgeeks.org/find-possible-words-phone-digits/)
 * Write a function that parses a string into integer.[**Solution**](parseStrToInteger.java)
-* Count All Palindrome Sub-Strings in a String
-* Find all distinct palindromic sub-strings of a given string

 ### Bitwise Manipulation

 * Count set bits in an integer [**Explanation**](http://www.geeksforgeeks.org/count-set-bits-in-an-integer/)
 * Debugger: Explain what the following code does: ( (n & (n -1) ) == 0)
        Ans : It tells that number 'n' is power of 2 or not.
 * Insertion: You are given two 32-bit numbers, Nand M, and two bit positions, i and j.
-Write a method to insert Minto N such that M       starts at bit j and ends at bit i.
+Write a method to insert M into N such that M       starts at bit j and ends at bit i.
 You can assume that the bits j through i have enough space to fit all of M. That is, if M = 10011,   you can assume that there are at least 5 bits between j and i.
-You would not, for example, have j = 3 and i = 2, because M could not     fully fit between bit 3 and bit 2.
+You would not, for example, have j = 3 and i = 2, because M could not     fully fit between bit 3 and bit 2. [**Solution**](More%20Codes/updateBits.java)
   EXAMPLE
-   Input: N = 10001001100,M = 10011, i = 2, j = 6
+   Input:  N = 10000000000,M = 10011, i = 2, j = 6
    Output: N = 10001001100
 * Binary to String: Given a real number between 0 and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
-If   the number cannot be represented accurately in binary with at most 32 characters, print "ERROR:'
+If   the number cannot be represented accurately in binary with at most 32 characters, print "ERROR:' [**Solution**](More%20Codes/DecimalToBinary.java)
-* Flip Bit to Win: You have an integer and you can flip exactly one bit from a 13 to a 1.
+* Flip Bit to Win: You have an integer and you can flip exactly one bit from a 0 to a 1.
 Write code to find the length of the longest     sequence of ls you could create.
   EXAMPLE
    Input: 1775 (or: 11011101111)
    Output: 8